Participatory planning: Emergence of participatory planning

+Methods

-Participatory planning programs employ a wide range of methods and tools in order to facilitate public participation in the urban planning process.
-Since the 1960s, planning programs have relied on a wide range of tools such as referendums, focus groups, consensus conferences, citizen advisory committees, public hearings, and public opinion surveys in order to facilitate public participation.
-In addition, some planning practitioners employ more comprehensive approaches to participatory planning, such as Participatory Rural Appraisal.
-In recent years, social media and other digital tools in particular have transformed participatory urban planning.
-Many different organizations have integrated these participatory planning methods into their work, either conducting broad community planning projects, or conducting planning initiatives for specific purposes such as forest management, natural disaster risk reduction, and ancient rock art management.
+Participatory planning programs use a range of methods and tools to facilitate public participation in the urban planning process.
+Since the 1960s, planning programs have used tools such as referendums, focus groups, consensus conferences, citizen advisory committees, public hearings, and public opinion surveys to encourage public participation.
+Some planning practitioners employ more comprehensive approaches to participatory planning, such as Participatory rural appraisal.
+Social media and other digital tools have transformed participatory urban planning.
+Many organizations have integrated these participatory planning methods into their work, either conducting broad community planning projects or conducting planning initiatives for specific purposes such as forest management, natural disaster risk reduction, and ancient rock art management.

 Participatory rural appraisal

-Participatory Rural Appraisal is a leading method of participatory planning, employed most often in the context of international community development.
+Participatory Rural Appraisal is a method of participatory planning, used most often in the context of international community development.
 Participatory Rural Appraisal draws heavily on the work of Paulo Freire and his idea of critical consciousness, as well as Kurt Lewin's integration of democratic leadership, group dynamics, experiential learning, action research, and open systems theory.
 PRA has been modified and reframed in the related models of Participatory Learning and Action (PLA), and Community-Based Participatory Research (CBPR).
-Robert Chambers, an important early practitioner of Participatory Rural Appraisal outlines a "menu" of specific methods and techniques that are central to the broad technique of Participatory Rural Appraisal, including but not limited to:
+Robert Chambers, an important early practitioner of Participatory Rural Appraisal outlines a "menu" of specific methods and techniques that are central to the broad technique of Participatory Rural Appraisal, including: